 Taking an extra dose of Simvastatin, and then ordering double cheese on the pizza–no, screw it, let’s get double pepperoni, too!
 This may not be the recommended usage of statin drugs for cholesterol, but it is how they are used by many more people than are willing to admit to the practice.
 While health care becomes increasingly data-driven, and IoT technology continues to find ways to gather more data about our vital signs and blood chemistry, while diagnostics increase in sensitivity–why do we keep doing things we know will harm us and how is human behaviour and change connected?

 That’s why we may need AIs with their big neural networks to help us.
-How is behavior change motivated?
-How can health care help people change behavior that is impacting health?
+How is behaviour change motivated?
+How can health care help people change behaviour that is impacting health?
 What is it going to take to get us off the couch and eating greens?
 How self-deluded are we, and how self-deluded do we need to remain?

 Motivation to change human behaviour

-Motivating human behavior change is complex and deeply personal, bound up in a web of intimate and strange beliefs, dreams, and fears.
-There is no one-size-fits-all approach to motivating behavior change.
-And changing health behavior is the only thing that will save us.
+Motivating human behaviour change is complex and deeply personal, bound up in a web of intimate and strange beliefs, dreams, and fears.
+There is no one-size-fits-all approach to motivating behaviour change.
+And changing health behaviour is the only thing that will save us.

 Asking a person, “What would it take for you to lose weight?” may work to clarify thinking for those who are ready to change, have been thinking about change, and have made the first steps.
 But many people never get to that place where they are ready to make a change.